Skip to main content

 In most states that allow TOD deeds, single-family homes qualify.
 Some states restrict TOD deeds to certain property types or fee simple interests.
 This tool checks your state's specific rules based on the property type you select.

 Yes.
 A TOD deed only covers the specific property named in the deed.
 All other assets — bank accounts, vehicles, personal property, and any real estate not covered by a TOD deed — still need a will or other transfer mechanism.
-Our free will builder can help.
+A free will covers those assets.

 What Is a TOD Deed?